North Sacramento, Sacramento, California: Woodlake

 Woodlake is a stately 1930s and 1940s neighborhood situated within North Sacramento.
-The boundaries of Woodlake are: Arden Way to the north, North Sacramento Freeway (Highway 160) to the south, Royal Oaks Drive to the east and Del Paso Boulevard (Uptown Art District) to the North/West.
+The boundaries of Woodlake are: Arden Way to the north, North Sacramento Freeway (Highway 160) to the south, Royal Oaks Drive to the east and Del Paso Boulevard (Uptown Art District) to the west.
 Woodlake is a neighborhood of mostly older homes with great character and value.

 This neighborhood is mostly inhabited by career professionals; it is often cited in Sacramento publications as one of Sacramento's most desired neighborhoods.
 Like parts of East Sacramento and Land Park, the neighborhood employs private security.
 Several prominent Sacramentans live in Woodlake, including former state assemblyman and county supervisor Roger Dickinson, former City Councilman Rob Kerth, business leader Terry Sidie, and the Slobe family.

-Woodlake is home to Woodlake Tavern, the Woodlake Swim Club, and Iceland, a seasonal ice skating rink.
+Woodlake is home to the Woodlake Swim Club, and Iceland, a seasonal ice skating rink.
 The headquarters of Sacramento News & Review, Sacramento's alternative newspaper, is in Woodlake.